CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

 4. OpenPose Body Pose
 - DEFINE_bool(body_disable,               false,          "Disable body keypoint detection.
 Option only possible for faster (but less accurate) face keypoint detection.");
 - DEFINE_string(model_pose,               "BODY_25",      "Model to be used.
 E.g., `COCO` (18 keypoints), `MPI` (15 keypoints, ~10% faster), `MPI_4_layers` (15 keypoints, even faster but less accurate).");
 - DEFINE_string(net_resolution,           "-1x368",       "Multiples of 16.
 If it is increased, the accuracy potentially increases.
 If it is decreased, the speed increases.
 For maximum speed-accuracy balance, it should keep the closest aspect ratio possible to the images or videos to be processed.
-Using `-1` in any of the dimensions, OP will choose the optimal resolution depending on the other value introduced by the user.
-E.g., the default `-1x368` is equivalent to `656x368` in 16:9 videos, e.g., full HD (1980x1080) and HD (1280x720) resolutions.");
+Using `-1` in any of the dimensions, OP will choose the optimal aspect ratio depending on the user's input value.
+E.g., the default `-1x368` is equivalent to `656x368` in 16:9 resolutions, e.g., full HD (1980x1080) and HD (1280x720) resolutions.");
 - DEFINE_int32(scale_number,              1,              "Number of scales to average.");
 - DEFINE_double(scale_gap,                0.3,            "Scale gap between scales.
 No effect unless scale_number > 1.
 Initial scale is always 1.
 If you want to change the initial scale, you actually want to multiply the `net_resolution` by your desired initial scale.");